 He met a couple of guys who were importing boots from Peru – and they asked Benami to help out.
-They sent him to Peru where he witnessed shoes being made in very small factories – of which many of them he didn’t approve.
-This led him to look for and inspect better factories and conceptualize a plan with fair and clean regulations that were palatable to everyone.
+Also, they sent him to Peru where he witnessed shoes being made in very small factories.
+Of which many of them he didn’t approve.
+This led him to look for and inspect better factories.
+Conceptualize a plan with fair and clean regulations that were palatable to everyone.

 FORMATION OF FORTRESS OF INCA

 That concept was FORTRESS OF INCA.
-This would become the brand that offered beautiful handmade shoes and accessories from Peru, the brand that made sure that any worker whose hands touched the shoes were paid fair wages and received social security benefits, the brand that ensured that all safety regulations were being met.
+Also, this would become the brand that offered beautiful handmade shoes and accessories from Peru, the brand that made sure that any worker whose hands touched the shoes were paid fair wages and received social security benefits, the brand that ensured that all safety regulations were being met.
 “We were going to make smaller quantities and pay more per pair of shoes than what I was used to paying in China.
-This meant that our margins were going to be smaller, but at the end of the day my thinking was – this is our marketing plan.
+This meant that our margins were going to be smaller.
+But at the end of the day my thinking was this is our marketing plan.
 And, I can sleep better at night knowing that there is no funny business going into making our shoes and boots,” he tells us.